mitchell-reynolds/mitchell-reynolds.github.io/_posts/2023-03-12-AGI-Safety-Summary-Part-1.md

 # Week 1: Artificial General Intelligence

+The Program officially begins with a recently defined term "foundation models."
+A foundation model is a model trained on broad data that can be fine-tuned to a range of more specific tasks.
+The scale & scope of foundation models are what makes it unique.
+AI progress traditionally has 3 inputs: software, hardware, and data.
+To me, foundation models is emphasizing the leveraging of Moore's Law (hardware acceleration via improved computation costs) that's able to intake gigabytes of data (Sutton's scaling law) in larger, generalized methods via transformers (new software from a 2017 paper).
+EFF used to [track various narrow AI/ML metrics](https://www.eff.org/ai/metrics) with the last entries from Feb-2019, ending with GPT2.
+The main story then (and still today) is that progress is happening rapidly.

-The Program officially begins with narrowing on the definition of Artificial General Intelligence [AGI].
+Then, the program better defines intelligence and, in particular, Artificial General Intelligence [AGI].
 "Intelligence measures an agent’s ability to achieve goals in a wide range of environments."
 [Legg & Hutter 2.6 (2007)](https://ar5iv.labs.arxiv.org/html/0712.3329)
 Legg & Hutter define intelligence mathematically in their paper but the vague intuition works well for the Program.
-EFF used to [track various narrow AI/ML metrics](https://www.eff.org/ai/metrics) with the last entries in 2019, the same year as GPT2.
-The main story then (and still today) is that progress is happening rapidly.
 Steve Wozniak has the clever/cute
 [Coffee Test](https://en.wikipedia.org/wiki/Artificial_general_intelligence#Tests_for_testing_human-level_AGI)
 to determine whether a system possesses general intelligence.